Skip to main content

 Program synthesis sounds futuristic, but it’s happening now.
 NLP models can generate working programs from high-level requirements or even conversational prompts.

 For example, “Create a script that cleans CSV files and saves output in JSON” — and boom, you get runnable code.
 It’s early days, but this could eventually bridge the gap between human intent and machine logic entirely.
+While it’s still emerging, its potential in automated test case generation and prototype development could revolutionize verification processes for safety-critical software.

 13. Legal and Compliance Document Analysis